 As you investigate your objects in the context of this scenario, vRealize Operations Manager provides details to help you resolve the problems.
-You analyze the state of your environment, examine current problems, investigate solutions, and take action to resolve the problems.
+You analyze the state of your environment, examine current problems, investigate solutions, and act to resolve the problems.

 This scenario refers to objects that are associated with the VMware vSphere Solution, which connects vRealize Operations Manager to one or more vCenter Server instances.
 The objects in your environment include multiple vCenter Server instances, data centers, clusters (cluster compute resources), host systems, resource pools, and virtual machines.

 As you perform the steps in this scenario, and progress through the stages of troubleshooting, you learn how to use vRealize Operations Manager to help you resolve problems.
-You will analyze the state of the objects in your environment, examine current problems, investigate solutions, and take action to resolve the problems.
+You analyze the state of the objects in your environment, examine current problems, investigate solutions, and act to resolve the problems.

-This scenario shows you how to evaluate the problems that occur on your objects, and take action to resolve problems.
+This scenario shows you how to evaluate the problems that occur on your objects, and how to resolve problems.

-Using the Troubleshooting tab, you examine the symptoms that triggered on the objects, determine when the problems that triggered those symptoms occurred, identify the events associated with those problems, and examine the metric values involved.
+- Using the Events tab, you examine the symptoms that triggered on the objects, determine when the problems that triggered those symptoms occurred, identify the events associated with those problems, and examine the metric values involved.

-To support future troubleshooting and ongoing maintenance, you can create a new alert definition, and create a dashboard and one or more views and reports.
-To plan for growth and account for newly approved projects, you can create and commit capacity projects.
+To support future troubleshooting and ongoing maintenance, you can create an alert definition, and create a dashboard and one or more views.
 To enforce the rules used to monitor your objects, you can create and customize operational policies.